wso2/docs-choreo-dev/en/docs/develop-components/manage-component-source-configurations.md

 Once the build is complete:

+  - Deploy the build.
   - Confirm that the warning messages no longer appear.

-  - You can benefit from the latest features and enhancements provided by the updated source configuration file.
+You can benefit from the latest features and enhancements provided by the updated source configuration file.